drowqueen/blue-green-deployment/Readme.md

 The GitHub Actions workflow (`.github/workflows/blue-green-deploy.yml`) automates the deployment of the mock mobile game app to the `eks-game-demo` EKS cluster using a blue-green strategy.
 It ensures zero-downtime updates for mobile users, validates performance with K6 load tests, and maintains code quality with SonarQube.

+## Requirements
+- **Secrets**: `SONAR_TOKEN`, `REGISTRY_USERNAME`, `REGISTRY_PASSWORD`, `KUBE_CONFIG`, `SLACK_BOT_TOKEN` in GitHub Secrets.
+- **Cluster**: `eks-game-demo` with K6 Operator, NGINX Ingress Controller, Prometheus, Grafana.
+- **Files**: Ensure `coverlet.runsettings` is in `GameServer.Tests/` for SonarQube coverage.

+## Assumptions
+- SonarQube is running in the EKS cluster, accessible at http://sonarqube.production.svc.cluster.local:9000 and the SonarQube instance is configured with a project named mock-game-app
+- A SonarQube token is stored in GitHub Secrets as SONAR_TOKEN, which is safe for authentication purposes.
+- The GameServer.Tests project is configured to generate code coverage reports in OpenCover format (e.g., using coverlet).
+- The GitHub Actions runner is deployed as a pod in eks-game-demo (e.g., via the actions-runner-controller Helm chart).
+- The runner’s pod uses a Kubernetes service account with an IAM role (via IRSA) that provides AWS SSO-based permissions for ECR and EKS.

 ## What It Does

 1. **Triggers**: Runs on pushes to the `main` branch.